To attach a Match Rule to a Data Model, do the following.

 If needed, click Open Match Rule to open and view the details of the Match Rule.

-In the table, map each Match Key to the corresponding Entity element using the selection window.
+Map each Match Key to the corresponding Entity element using the selection